philipbhaworth/nvim-simple/README.md

-# Neovim Configuration (Lightweight • Fast • DevOps-Oriented)
+# Neovim Configuration (Lightweight - Fast - Minimal as I can)

 This Neovim setup is designed for operations, systems administration, and configuration-heavy workflows.
 It focuses on stability, speed, and predictable behavior while staying minimal and terminal-friendly.